apereo/apereo.github.io/_posts/cas/2017-02-21-cas-autocfg-strategy.md

 # Overrides and `@Conditional`

 What if you needed to override the definition of that `healthCheckMonitor` bean to add/remove monitors?
 Or perhaps entirely remove and disable it?
 This is where `@Conditional` components come to aid.
-Most component/bean definitions in CAS are registered with some form of `@Conditional` tags that indicates to the bootstrapping process to ignore them, if *a bean definition with the same id* is already defined.
+Most component/bean definitions in CAS are registered with some form of `@Conditional` tag that indicates to the bootstrapping process to ignore them, if *a bean definition with the same id* is already defined.
 This means you can create your own configuration class, register it and the design a `@Bean` definition only to have the context utilize yours rather than what ships with CAS by default:

 ```java
 package org.custom.mine.config;